 If you’re a student (or have ever been one), you’ve felt nervous before a big exam.
 A mild case of the nerves can actually be useful, giving you an adrenaline boost that will help you perform at your best.
 However, if your pre-test stress becomes so extreme that it impedes your performance, you are probably experiencing test anxiety.
 Read on to learn more about how to overcome test anxiety.

 What is Test Anxiety?

 Test anxiety is a complex of emotions such as worry, dread, and fear—along with physical fight-or-flight symptoms—that some people experience before and during a test.
 It’s a form of performance anxiety—when the pressure to succeed becomes so overwhelming that people are unable to concentrate and operate at 100%.
-Some degree of nervousness around test-taking is normal, but when symptoms cause panic attacks, hinder learning, or impair performance, it’s important to find ways to modulate this response.
+Some degree of nervousness around test-taking is normal, but when exam anxiety symptoms cause panic attacks, hinder learning, or impair performance, it’s important to find ways to modulate this response.

 What Causes Test Anxiety?